Bachelor of Arts (BA) in Home Science Career Path

 There are several reasons why someone might choose to pursue a Bachelor of Arts in Home Science, such as:

-• Relevance: The skills and knowledge gained through a Bachelor of Arts in Home Science program are highly relevant to the everyday lives of individuals and families, making it a practical and useful degree choice.
+• Relevance: The skills and knowledge gained through a Bachelor of Arts in Home Science program are highly relevant to the everyday lives of individuals and families, making it a practical and helpful degree choice.

-• Multidisciplinary: A Bachelor of Arts in Home Science program combines various disciplines such as human development, textile science, food science, nutrition, interior design and child development, providing students with a broad and well-rounded education.
+• Multidisciplinary: A Bachelor of Arts in Home Science program combines various disciplines such as human development, textile science, food science, nutrition, interior design, and child development, providing students with a broad and well-rounded education.

 FAQ